Where's the main info on my OVO bill?

 A: This is an example QR code you would find on your bill.
 Your bill's unique code contains information about your tariff and usage.
 Some apps can scan this code, compare your current bill, and inform you if there are cheaper deals to switch to.

 C: This is the date your current plan ends.
 After this point you'll be rolled onto a tariff chosen by your supplier, which could cost you more.
-You should switch again onto a fixed plan at this point to avoid overpaying.
+You should switch again to a fixed plan at this point (or any time in the 49 days beforehand) to avoid overpaying.

 D: If you have an exit fee, you may be charged the stated amount when switching to another plan before the current plan ends.
 From 49 days before your plan end date, your supplier shouldn't charge you any exit fees.